marigitkh/rubiks-race-solver/README.md

 - **A\*** finds optimal paths but uses more memory and expands more nodes compared to IDA\*.
 - The **distance from the goal** (i.e. number of scrambling steps) affects puzzle difficulty more than the board size itself.

----

 ## Authors

+Marina Igitkhanian
+Nina Lazaryan
+Yeva Manukyan
-Marina Igitkhanian, Nina Lazaryan, Yeva Manukyan, Mariam Yayloyan
+Mariam Yayloyan

-CS246: Artificial Intelligence
+*CS246: Artificial Intelligence*
-American University of Armenia
+*American University of Armenia*
-Date: 2023

----
+*2023*

 ## Notes